elouanhaquin/elouanhaquin/README.md

 </h3>

 🎲 You can see some on my <a href="https://www.elouan-haquin.com/"  target="_blank"  >Portfolio </a> ! </br>
-I'm currently working on an <a href="https://www.lebonclient.fr/"  target="_blank"  > app for client lead management  </a>  !
+I use to work on an app <a href="https://www.lebonclient.fr/"  target="_blank"  >  for client lead management  </a>  !
+I am now working on an announced project in my free time.

 - 💬 Feel free to contact me at haquin.elouan@gmail.com